 Travel SEOs face a constant problem: rankings aren’t dramatically changing, but traffic continues to decrease YoY.
 Who’s responsible?
 Google.

-Specifically, Google Flights and Google Hotels – which have become their own recognizable brands over the years.
+Specifically, Google Flights and Google Hotels – which have become their own recognizable brands over the years with pack results integrated directly into the Google search results, almost always at the top.

-Google Flights and Hotels continue to take up space on the SERP, which drives clicks and traffic to their page.
+Google Flights and Hotels continue to take up space on the search engine results page (SERPs), which drives clicks and traffic to their page.
 While this may be a great search experience for the end user, it presents trouble for your traffic.
 Worse still, it presents trouble with reporting to your executives.

 This has been going on for quite some time – Google Flights was launched in September 2011 – so what can be done?